-The School Partnership Initiative is a critically important element within BEFSA’s framework to support school in Southern Africa.
+The School Partnerships Initiative is a critically important element within BEFSA’s framework to support schools in Southern Africa.

 By linking schools in the UK with a partner school in South Africa we provide both UK and SA pupils and teachers with the opportunity to work together and to share and to celebrate their own cultures.

 Within this broad framework of partnership working, BEFSA’s expectation is always for mutual support and common benefits.
 This is achieved through the Global Citizenship curriculum and through the promotion of learning experiences with a global dimension.
 Our learning modules include: